Minnesota Wildflowers

 Leaves and stems: Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are long and narrow, 1 to 3 inches long, about ¼ inch wide, toothless or with several small teeth along the edges, opposite, and stalkless.
+[photo of leaves] Leaves are opposite, lance-linear, 1 to 3 inches long, up to about ¼ inch wide, toothless or with a few minute, widely-spaced teeth along the edges, pointed at the tip, and stalkless.
 Stems and leaves are typically hairless, occasionally sparsely hairy, rarely quite hairy.

 Notes:

 A circumpolar species of both eastern and western hemispheres, Marsh Speedwell is widespread throughout the upper 2/3 of North America, preferring wetter locations at higher elevations in its southern range, and extending north beyond the Arctic Circle.
-The small, wispy stature and sparse floral array makes this a very inconspicuous species in its swampy habitats.
+It can have a small, wispy stature and sparse floral array which makes this a very inconspicuous species in its swampy habitats.
+Even with a more robust growth, the narrow leaves and loose racemes arising from the upper leaf axils, with flowers or fruits on long, wiry stalks is a distinct combination.
 Of note is that this species is typically hairless throughout, but the specimens we came upon in Lake County were uncommonly hairy.
-The racemes and narrow leaves are distinctive, however, so the ID was not difficult.

 • Shooting Star Native Seeds - Native Prairie Grass and Wildflower Seeds